Trapped in a contract?

 Statistics reveal that small businesses using VoIP can reduce their company’s phone bill by up to 60%.
 They can also save up to 90% on international calls.

-One easy way is to choose the right business phone service.
+One easy way is to choose the right business phone service and VoIP provider.

 That’s a substantial number we are talking about in any given year.